jsweb/packs/README.md

 ### Web / Anything

 **Snipacks** can fetch any public file online.
 Just map it into `web` section.

+### Bundle (new in 1.3.0)

+If you want to build a bundle of libs it is easy with **Snipacks**.

+Map an Array with urls to save your libs to a file into `bundle` section.

+All fetched content will be concatenated in the same order and saved to the file.

 ## CLI commands